mit-pdos/sigmaos/artifact/sosp24/README.md

 relative to the root of the `sigmaos` repo:

 ```
-$ benchmarks/results/graphs/
+benchmarks/results/graphs/
 ```

 ## Setting up a CloudLab cluster

 The CloudLab cluster specs we used to evaluate SigmaOS can be found below.
-For convenience, we provide some scripts to set up a CloudLab cluster on behalf of SigmaOS.
+For convenience, we provide some scripts to set up a CloudLab cluster in the way the SigmaOS scripts/benchmarks expect.
 Reviewers can run these from the benchmark driver machine.

 First, create your CloudLab cluster, and double-check that all machines can communicate by running a linktest (we have had issues with this in the past).